 During Summer 2020 Mendota Rowing Club partnered with STEM-to-Stern, UW Rowing and the Latino Health Council to launch STEM-to-Stern Madison (S2S).
 Our community partners have grown to include the Vera Court and Bridge Lakepoint Waunona Neighborhood Centers.

 S2S is a National program born out of Milwaukee Rowing Club with the sole mission of eliminating barriers to the sport of rowing and increasing participation in science, technology, engineering and math (STEM) fields.
 In 2021, S2S joined forces with USRowing to help expand and establish its mission within the rowing community nationally.

-Please contact Program Lead, Sara Krizan, to learn more.
+Please contact Program Director, Sara Krizan, to learn more.

 Why is S2S Important?

 S2S is important because it aims to combat systemic discrimination through the creation of intentional community which is diverse and inclusive.
 S2S centers around the challenging team sport of rowing and provides participants with regular opportunities to build their skills sets and knowledge base in STEM topics which can be the keys to academic and professional success.
 In addition to providing access to fitness and academic support, S2S community participant needs ranging from food disparity to transportation and swimming lessons are addressed through this program.